You go for another cup of coffee, splash cold water on your face, and drag your body for the rest of the day.

 Annoying isn’t it?

-Taking a nap during the day is recommended when you feel an uncontrollable desire to sleep at daytime.
+Taking a nap during the day is recommended when you feel an uncontrollable desire to sleep in the daytime.
 Usually, there’s a disruption of your sleeping patterns at night due to taking care of a sick relative, your partner sleeping habits, or being a new parent, for example.

 When sleepiness sets in, a nap could be part of the solution to your reduced nocturnal sleep.